The 24 Deaths of MH

 A hunting-party of Ginevra’s widower and his friends set off to the big city in search of the recalcitrant women.
-Body-snatchers, haute cuisine, Jules Verne and Sarah Bernhardt are also in attendance.
+Body-snatchers, Jules Verne and Sarah Bernhardt are also in attendance.
 More »

 Or, There Never was a Diamond like Scott.
 The life of the composer Scott Joplin.

 If you could stop the clock — no music.
 So you make it a cakewalk and hasten on, sheets for the engraver, not bidding him ‘hurry, oh do, Barney’, because that’s impolite.
 Except, after a minute or so, you do let him know of it, your absolute need and hastening.
 More »